2021 office E/M changes

 The revised code descriptors state a "medically appropriate history and/or examination" is required.

-9. Is time defined differently for office and outpatient E/M services effective for dates of service on and after January 1, 2021?
+8. How is time defined for office and outpatient E/M services for dates of service on and after January 1, 2021?

 For dates of service on and after January 1, 2021, time is defined as minimum time, not typical time, and represents the total physician or other qualified health care professional time on the date of service.
 The use of 'date-of-service time' builds on the movement over the last several years by Medicare to better recognize the work involved in non-face-to-face services, like care coordination.